NewSSS2/DGPT-Chat/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: I have a question about Agnaistic
+about: I have a question about DomGPT
 title: ''
 labels: ''
 assignees: ''
 ---

-Please ask questions on Discord! https://agnai.chat/discord